 In contrast, an extended team offers a more collaborative approach.
 It’s like adding specific skills to your existing team.

-This is a valuable option for business owners looking for agile scaling and rapid project adjustments.
+The only thing that requires attention is integrating external talent into your existing workflow alongside the client's in-house team.
+However, having an extended team working on your project is a valuable option for business owners looking for agile scaling and rapid project adjustments.

 Cost Efficiency

-The ROI in this model comes from having skilled experts, smoother development, and lower long-term costs due to fewer project delays and corrections.
+A dedicated team usually comes with a fixed monthly fee.
+This makes it easier for businesses to define a budget for long-term projects.
+The return on investment in this model comes from having skilled experts, smoother development, and lower long-term costs due to fewer project delays and corrections.

-Business owners should examine their project's timeline and resource needs to understand the total cost and potential ROI.
+Business owners should examine their project's timeline and resource needs to understand the total cost and potential ROI of both models.
+Dedicated teams provide better long-term value, while extended teams offer short-term flexibility without the full costs of hiring.

 Expertise and Specialization

 CTOs and business owners only need to focus on building a team with the specific technical expertise required for complex projects, working alongside the client's in-house team.
-The team will provide long-term commitment, innovation and vision.
+The team will provide long-term commitment, innovation, and vision.

 Access a Team of Experts Dedicated to Your Project.